Essential Terms for a Lease Agreement

-It’s in your best interest to include documentation on the state of the rental unit before the lessee moves in, rules on altering the property – like if the renter can paint the walls or hang decorations with nails – and the consequences for damaging the rental.
+Many leases also have rules about altering the property, like if the renter can paint the walls or hang decorations with nails.
+These agreements should also include consequences for making changes or damaging the rental.
 This will make it easier to settle any disputes around the security deposit when the lease is over.

 Commercial leases are for rental properties used to run a business.
 Commercial leases differ significantly from residential rental agreements, and a residential rental form should not be used for a commercial lease.